allyourbankarebelongtous/pleb-vpn/README.md

 Details are found in the subscription section.

 **How secure is this?**
 It's as secure as any VPN.
 The OpenVPN encryption is AES-256-CBC, and WireGuard uses Curve25519 point multiplication as its primary method of private key/public key encryption.
 The owner of the VPS (this is true regardless of if you run it yourself, or if you share, or if you use TunnelSats) _will_ know your home IP address.
 They will _NOT_ have access to your LAN, your WireGuard virtual LAN, or your Raspiblitz itself.
 A bonus of sharing a VPS is that there is no KYC required...the only knowledge the VPS owner will have that the rest of the world doesn't have is your home IP address. _This is true whether you rent your own VPS, use TunnelSats, or use Pleb-VPN with @allyourbankarebelongtous or share with another pleb!_

-**Can I use this on an Umbrel/MyNode/Raspibolt/etc implementation?**
+**Can I use this on an Umbrel/Citadel/Raspibolt/etc implementation?**
 Sort of.
-The actual software here on GitHub is only for Raspiblitz (for now), but if you can find a guide to install OpenVPN and take your node clearnet on your own nothing is stopping you from contacting @allyourbankarebelongtous or anyone else willing to share a VPS and paying them a small monthly fee to gain a clearnet IP and a couple of forwarded
+The actual software here on GitHub only works for Raspiblitz and MyNode (for now), but if you can find a guide to install OpenVPN and take your node clearnet on your own nothing is stopping you from contacting @allyourbankarebelongtous or anyone else willing to share a VPS and paying them a small monthly fee to gain a clearnet IP and a couple of forwarded